hirrolot/metalang99/CONTRIBUTING.md

 To introduce changes:

- 1. fork this repository,
+ 1. Fork this repository.
- 2. create your own branch from `master`,
+ 2. Create your own branch `xxx` from `master`.
- 3. make required changes,
+ 3. Make required changes.
- 4. open a PR to `master` from your branch,
+ 4. Open a PR to `master` from your `xxx`.
- 5. wait until it gets reviewed.
+ 5. Wait until it gets reviewed.

 To be able to work with low-level stuff such as the interpreter, I highly recommend to first observe the [Cloak Wiki].